mohammad-shah-alam/validation-service/README.md

         * Request will call service layer from controller if additional business logic orchestration is required.
         * Flow will come to controller only a valid request is there.
         * Rules are injected to service using spring DI
+            * Must be between 5 and 12 characters in length.
+            * Must consist of a mixture of lowercase letters and numerical digits only, with at least one of each.
+            * Must not contain immediately following same sequence of characters.

 * On service documentation swagger ui support.
 * Actuator support.